gouthamk16/tav/README.md

-# TAV — Topology-Aware Vector Routing
+# TAV: Topology-Aware Vector Routing

 Hierarchical semantic search for PDFs.
 Extracts document structure (chapters → sections → paragraphs), embeds each level with topology-weighted vectors, and runs a 3-pass zoom search: chapters first, then sections within winners, then paragraphs.